-The goal of appendectomy is to remove the appendix safely.
-In most cases, the surgery lasts from 30 to 60 minutes.
+An appendectomy is surgery to remove the appendix.
+The goal is to remove the appendix safely.
+In most cases, the surgery takes about 30 to 60 minutes.
 If your appendix has burst, surgery may take longer.

-You may receive fluids, antibiotics, and other medications through an IV (intravenous) line.
-Tell your doctor if you are allergic to any medications or have any other health concerns.
-An anesthesiologist or nurse anesthetist will give you general anesthesia just before your appendectomy.
+You may receive fluids, antibiotics, and other medicines through an IV (intravenous) line.
+Tell your healthcare provider if you are allergic to any medicines or have any other health concerns.
+You will be given anesthesia just before your appendectomy.
 This keeps you pain-free and allows you to sleep during the surgery.

-One of 2 techniques may be used to reach the appendix.
-Your surgeon will discuss which is best for you:
+An appendectomy may be done in 2 ways.
+Your surgeon will discuss which method is best for you:

 Open surgery.
 One incision (several inches long) is made in your lower right side.
 A bigger incision may be used if the appendix has burst.

 Laparoscopic surgery.
-From 2 to 4 small incisions are used.
-One is near your bellybutton.
-The others are elsewhere on your abdomen.
-A laparoscope, a thin tube with a camera attached, is inserted through one incision.
-The camera shows the inside of your abdomen on a monitor.
+About 2 to 4 small incisions are used.
+One is near your belly button.
+The others are on other parts of your belly (abdomen).
+A thin tube with a tiny camera attached (laparoscope) is inserted through 1 incision.
+The camera shows the inside of your abdomen on a video screen.
 This image helps guide the surgery.
-Surgical tools are inserted in the other incisions.
+Tiny surgical tools are inserted in the other incisions.

 Infection or bleeding from the incision site

 Infection or swelling in the abdomen, or leakage of bowel material